saileerane4/Comparing-Page-Rank-Algorithms/README.md

 # Comparing-Page-Rank-Algorithms
-Implementing Spelling correction and autocomplete feature for Apache Solr.
 Comparing Apache Solr's default search algorithm and page rank algorithm

-Goal:
-Enhancing the web search engine using solr

 Description:
--Created a user interface to accept the user query input and display the results similar to Googles search engine -Adding automcomplete and spelling correction feature to the exitsing Apache Solr -After the query is entered by the user, top 10 results along with a small snippet containing the query words.
+-Created a user interface to accept the user query input and display the results similar to Googles search engine -After the query is entered by the user, top 10 results along with a small snippet containing the query words.
 -The user will have two options of using either a default Solr indexing or Page rank algorithm.